Skip to main content

 Admission Procedure

-The admission procedure consists of the online application and the selection procedure.
-If the admission procedure is passed, a study place will be allocated subject to the availability of places.
+The admission for the winter semester 2025/26 starts on 4th February 2025 and consists of the online application and the selection procedure.
+If the admission is successfully completed, a study spot will be allocated subject to availability.

 Online application: